Normal cones corresponding to credal sets of lower probabilities: Normal cones of probability intervals models

 \section{Normal cones of probability intervals models}

-According to the representation of credal sets \eqref{eq-cset-constraints-first}--\eqref{eq-constraint-equality}, the support functionals of credal sets induced by probability intervals are in the forms of $\charf{x}$ and $\charf{\{ x\}^c}$ respectively.
-In this section we propose a full characterization of the complete normal simplicial fans for PRI models.
-For the contrast with the case of 2-monotone lower probabilities, their structure is not unique, or in other words, they are not normally equivalent.
+According to the representation of credal sets \eqref{eq-cset-constraints-first}--\eqref{eq-constraint-equality}, the support functionals of credal sets induced by probability intervals are in the forms of $\charf{\{x \}}$ and $\charf{\{ x\}^c}$ respectively.
+In this section we propose a full characterization of the complete normal simplicial fans for coherent PRI models.
+In contrast with the case of 2-monotone lower probabilities, their structure is not unique, or in other words, they are not normally equivalent.